|Share this article:|

 - From the toolbar menu, select Run to execute the graph.

-- Up to 247 characters of Char, VarChar, and LongVarChar data types are displayed during data read operations.
+Up to 247 characters for values of Char, VarChar, and LongVarChar data types are displayed in the CloverDX Designer Data Inspector.

 - NaN values are loaded as Null.

-- IntervalSeconds, IntervalMonths, Binary, VarBinary, LongVarBinary are displayed as blank during data read operations.
+IntervalSeconds, IntervalMonths, Binary, VarBinary, and LongVarBinary are displayed as blank in the CloverDX Designer Data Inspector.

-- In Time, TimeStamp, TimeTz, TimeStampTz data types, milliseconds are truncated and rounded off.
+- In Time, TimeStamp, TimeTz, and TimeStampTz data types, milliseconds are truncated and rounded off.